bugsnag/bugsnag-php/ARCHITECTURE.md

 There is a provided static `make` method that creates the client object with suitable default `Configuration` and `Guzzle` arguments with the `api_key` and `endpoint` allowing the user to set their Bugsnag settings.

 Another important aspect of the client objects construction is the registering of callbacks with a `pipeline` object.
 If created with the `make` method the default callbacks will be added to the `pipeline` unless the `defaults` argument is set to false.
-These default callbacks will be responsible for populating the `report` object with information when necessary, and will should be customised to extract the most relevant information from the error and `resolver` objects used in the framework.
+These default callbacks will be responsible for populating the `report` object with information when necessary, and will should be customized to extract the most relevant information from the error and `resolver` objects used in the framework.

 ### The Handler Class
 The handler class provides static functions for registering the Bugsnag unhandled error and exception handlers, as well as a shutdown handler.
 This is separate to the client object as these handlers and methods of registering them will change across frameworks.